Alzheimer’s Disease can affect anyone, and our team of researchers wants to see if there are genetic differences in different populations.

 - Give a brochure or a link to this website to people in your community who may be able to participate.

 Alzheimer’s Disease can affect anyone, but we want to see if there are genetic differences in different populations, so we are looking for:

 - With more than one person living with dementia, memory loss or Alzheimer’s Disease

-Individuals of African American or Hispanic heritage:
+Individuals of African American heritage:

 - Of any age who have dementia, memory loss or Alzheimer’s Disease OR

 - Are 60 or older and do not have memory loss

 Individuals of any race/ethnicity: